enclustra-bsp/bsp-xilinx/documentation/4_Deployment.md

 1. Prepare a bootable SD card with a ramdisk or persistent rootfs as described in [SD Card (MMC)](./4_Deployment.md#sd-card-mmc).

-2. You’ll need the following files from eMMC build: `boot.bin`, `devicetree.dtb`, kernel image (`uImage` for Zynq-7000 or `Image` for Zynq Ultrascale+), `uboot.scr` and `rootfs.tar.gz`.
+2. You’ll need the following files from eMMC build: `boot.bin`, `devicetree.dtb`, kernel image (`uImage` for Zynq-7000 or `Image` for Zynq Ultrascale+), `uboot.scr` and `rootfs.tar`.
 Put all these files either in a subfolder on the first partition or in the rootfs on the second partition of the sd card.

 3. Boot Linux on the device from the SD Card and login as root.